darrencodes0/MyBank-App/README.md

 # Bank-Application
+(included images of the bank application)
-Files are within the master branch
+Program's files are within the master branch

 # Setup
 Install all dependencies: